+Table 1 Sampling and Analytical Program

-Table 2Criteria for Use of Off Site Soil
+Table 2 Criteria for Use of Off Site Soil

+LIST OF FIGURES

-- Figure 1 Site Location and Vicinity Map
+Figure 1 Site Location and Vicinity Map

-- Figure 2 Site Plan
+Figure 2 Site Plan

-- Figure 3 Proposed RI Sampling Locations
+Figure 3 Proposed RI Sampling Locations

-- Figure 4 Project Schedule
+Figure 4 Project Schedule

+APPENDICES

-- Appendix A Soil-Fill Management Plan
+Appendix A Soil-Fill Management Plan

-- Appendix B Health & Safety Plan (HASP)
+Appendix B Health & Safety Plan (HASP)

-- Appendix C Citizens Participation Plan
+Appendix C Citizens Participation Plan

-- Appendix D Project Documentation
+Appendix D Project Documentation

-1.0 INTRODUCTION
+1.0 Introduction

-Globe Metallurgical, Inc. (Globe) has elected to pursue cleanup and redevelopment of the Globe Site, located at 3807 Highland Avenue in the City of Niagara Falls, New York (see Figures 1 and 2) under the New York State Brownfield Cleanup Program (BCP), and has submitted a BCP application to the New York State Department of Environmental Conservation (NYSDEC).
+Globe Metallurgical, Inc. (Globe) and their co-applicant, Solsil, Inc. (Solsil) have elected to pursue cleanup and redevelopment of the Project Site, located at 3807 Highland Avenue in the City of Niagara Falls, New York (Site; see Figure 1) under the New York State Brownfield Cleanup Program (BCP), and has submitted a BCP application to the New York State Department of Environmental Conservation (NYSDEC).
+Globe and Solsil have been accepted into the BCP as Volunteers.
+Figure 2 shows the boundaries of the Site that is subject to the BCP.

-This document presents the proposed scope of work and implementation procedures for completion of Remedial Investigation/Alternatives Analysis Report / Interim Remedial Measures (RI/AAR/IRM) at the Globe Site.
-Globe currently owns the property and plans to refurbish/redevelop the vacant factory buildings to manufacture metallurgical and chemicalgrade silicon metal and silicon-based specialty alloys.
+This document presents the scope of work and implementation procedures for completion of Remedial Investigation/Alternatives Analysis Report / Interim Remedial Measures (RI/AAR/IRM) at the Site.
+Globe currently owns the property and plans to refurbish/redevelop the vacant factory buildings to manufacture metallurgical and chemical-grade silicon metal and silicon-based specialty alloys.
+Solsil plans to build a new facility on the western portion of the Site that will produce and develop high-purity silicon for use in photovoltaic solar cells.

-The RI/AAR/IRM will be completed by Benchmark Environmental Engineering & Science, PLLC (Benchmark) on behalf of Globe.
+The RI/AAR/IRM will be completed by Benchmark Environmental Engineering & Science, PLLC (Benchmark) on behalf of Globe and Solsil.
 The work will be completed in accordance with NYSDEC DER-10 guidelines (Ref.
 1).